drsalonsogil/QM_eMMa/README.md

 ## Scope of this first repository

-The core intentionally does **not** yet generate Amber inputs, scheduler scripts or PLUMED files.
+The core intentionally does **not** yet generate AMBER inputs, scheduler scripts or PLUMED files.
 The next layer can be a setup utility that asks for a topology/restart, QM mask, charge/spin, electronic method, MD protocol and scheduler resources, then creates a complete runnable calculation around this core.

 ## License

-No license is included in this initial repository skeleton.
-Choose and add the intended open-source license before making the repository public.
+Apache License 2.0